PROFILE

 In May 2004, then-Secretary of Energy Spencer

-Abraham signed a Memorandum of Understanding
+Abraham signed a Memorandum of Understanding (MOU)

-(MOU) with China's National Development and
+with China's National Development and Reform

-Reform Commission (NDRC) that launched the
+Commission (NDRC) that launched the U.S.-China

-U.S.-China Energy Policy Dialogue.
-The Dialogue
+Energy Policy Dialogue.
+The Dialogue has

-has strengthened energy-related interactions
+strengthened energy-related interactions between

-two largest energy consumers.
-The U.S.-China
+largest energy consumers.
+The U.S.-China Energy

-Energy Policy Dialogue builds upon the two
+Policy Dialogue builds upon the two countries'

-countries’ existing cooperative ventures in high
+existing cooperative ventures in high energy

-energy nuclear physics, fossil energy, energy
+nuclear physics, fossil energy, energy

 efficiency and renewable energy and energy